Paazlis/Roblox/Packages/Sampluy/README.md

 	YoutubeURL = "https://www.youtube.com/channel/UCAlXXV1Hbvf7WbfXARuVtiQ",

 	-- [5] GUI Management
-	OldGuiName = nil, -- Name of the old GUI to destroy if it's already open GuiName = "KeyUI", -- Name of the main script's GUI to check if it's already executing })
+	Name = "KeyUI", -- Name of the main script's GUI to check if it's already executing OldName = nil -- Name of the old GUI to destroy if it's already open })
 KeySystem:WaitForKey()
 if not KeySystem.Pass then return end